SamuelPlentz/quicktext/NEXT.md

 [x] swap in compose script code and make it use files loaded from background [x] make settings window update/reparse templates
 [x] eliminate template setter
-[ ] replace and properly implement file picker
+[x] replace and properly implement file picker
+[ ] properly implement choice - popover ?
 [ ] replace most of utils.mjs and email-addresses.mjs with messengerUtilities API

-[x] change composer toolbar Experiment to use templates from storage [x] change composer toolbar Experiment to use notifytools to trigger actions [x] implement toolbar reload on template change and time change [ ] move composer toolbar Experiment into a separate add-on [x] replace compose action button by menu typed action button

-[ ] make template manager use files loaded from background, parse them on its own [x] remove as much legacy Quicktext code as possible
 [ ] find a solution for scripts

+[x] change composer toolbar Experiment to use templates from storage [x] change composer toolbar Experiment to use notifytools to trigger actions [x] implement toolbar reload on template change and time change [x] replace compose action button by menu typed action button [x] remove as much legacy Quicktext code as possible
+[ ] move composer toolbar Experiment into a separate add-on

-[ ] replace XUL template manager with HTML template manager
+[ ] make template manager use files loaded from background, parse them on its own [ ] replace XUL template manager with HTML template manager

 [ ] keyword + special seems to eat the leading space